 - scale applications, and

-To this end, Kubernetes combines containers into logical parts – so-called pods.
+To this end, Kubernetes combines containers into logical parts, which are referred to as pods.
 Pods represent the basic units of the cluster manager, which can be distributed in the cluster by scheduling.

-Like Docker’s Swarm, Kubernetes is also based on a master-slave architecture.
-A cluster is composed of a Kubernetes master as well as a variety of slaves, s-called Kubernetes nodes (also workers or minions).
-The Kubernetes master functions as a central control plane in the cluster and subsists of four basic components, which make it possible to direct communication in the cluster and to distribute tasks.
-A Kubernetes master consists of an API server, the configuration memory etcd, a scheduler, and a controller manager.
+Like Docker’s Swarm, Kubernetes is also based on a master-worker architecture.
+A cluster is composed of a Kubernetes master and a variety of workers, which are also called Kubernetes nodes (or minions).
+The Kubernetes master functions as a central control plane in the cluster and is made up of four basic components, allowing for direct communication in the cluster and task distribution.
+A Kubernetes master consists of an API server, the configuration memory etcd, a scheduler and a controller manager.

 - API server: All automations in the Kubernetes cluster are initiated with REST-API via an API server.
-This functions as the central administration interface is the cluster.
+This functions as the central administration interface in the cluster.

-- etcd: You can imagine the open source configuration memory etcd as a memory of a Kubernetes cluster.
-The Key Value Store developed by CoreOS specifically for distributed systems stores configuration data and makes it available to every node in the cluster.
-The current state of the cluster can be managed at any time via etcd.
+- etcd: You can think of the open-source configuration memory etcd as the memory of a Kubernetes cluster.
+The Key Value Store, which CoreOS developed specifically for distributed systems, stores configuration data and makes it available to every node in the cluster.
+The current state of a cluster can be managed at any time via etcd.

 - Scheduler: The scheduler is responsible for distributing container groups (pods) in the cluster.
-For this, it determines the resource requirements of a pod and matches this with the available resources of the individual nodes in the cluster.
+It determines the resource requirements of a pod and then matches this with the available resources of the individual nodes in the cluster.

-- Controller manager: The controller manager is a service of the Kubernetes master and regulates the state of the cluster, performs routine tasks, and so controls orchestration.
+- Controller manager: The controller manager is a service of the Kubernetes master and controls orchestration by regulating the state of the cluster and performing routine tasks.
 The main task of the controller manager is to ensure that the state of the cluster corresponds to the defined target state.

 The overall components of the Kubernetes master can be located on the same host or distributed over several master hosts within a high-availability cluster.

-While the Kubernetes master is responsible for the orchestration, the pods distributed in the cluster are run on hosts, the Kubernetes nodes, which are subordinate to the master.
+While the Kubernetes master is responsible for the orchestration, the pods distributed in the cluster are run on hosts, Kubernetes nodes, which are subordinate to the master.
 To do this, a container engine needs to run on each Kubernetes node.
-Docker represents the de facto standard.
-But in principle, Kubernetes is not committed to a specific container engine.
+While Docker is the de facto standard, Kubernetes does not have to use a specific container engine.

 In addition to the container engine, Kubernetes nodes cover the following components:

-- kube-proxy: In addition to the container engine and the kubelet engine, the proxy service kube-proxy runs on every Kubernetes node.
-This ensures that requests are forwarded from the outside to the respective containers, and provides services to users of container-based applications.
+- kube-proxy: In addition, the proxy service kube-proxy runs on every Kubernetes node.
+This ensures that requests from the outside are forwarded to the respective containers and provides services to users of container-based applications.
 The kube-proxy also offers rudimentary load balancing.

-The following graphic shows a schematic representation of the master-slave architecture on which the orchestration platform Kubernetes is based:
+The following graphic shows a schematic representation of the master-node architecture on which the orchestration platform Kubernetes is based:

-In addition to the core project Kubernetes, there are numerous tools and extensions that make it possible to add additional functions to the orchestration platform.
+In addition to the core project Kubernetes, there are also numerous tools and extensions that make it possible to add more functionality to the orchestration platform.
 The most popular are the monitoring and error diagnosis tools Prometheus, Weave Scope, and sysdig, as well as the package manager Helm.
-Plugins also exist for Apache Maven and Gradle, as well as a java API for the remote control of Kubernetes.
+Plugins also exist for Apache Maven and Gradle, as well as a java API, which allows you to remotely control Kubernetes.

-Shipyard is one of the Docker user community-developed management solutions based on Swarm, which allows users to maintain Docker resources like containers, images, hosts, and private registries via a graphical user interface.
-This is available as a web application via the browser.
+Shipyard is a community-developed management solution based on Swarm that allows users to maintain Docker resources like containers, images, hosts and private registries via a graphical user interface.
+It is available as a web application via the browser.
 In addition to the cluster management features that can be accessed via a central web interface, Shipyard also offers user authentication and role-based access control.

 - Shipyard controller: The controller is the core component of the management tool Shipyard.
-The Shipyard controller integrates with the RethinkDB as part of the data storage and makes it possible to address individual hosts in a Docker cluster and to control events.
+The Shipyard controller interacts with RethinkDB to store data and makes it possible to address individual hosts in a Docker cluster and to control events.

 - Shipyard API: The Shipyard API is based on REST.
 All functions of the management tool are controlled via the Shipyard API.